The ultimate resource for getting traffic to your website (pt.2)

 In our last post, we listed out 19 ways to get new customers to your website.
 In this post, we’ll be talking about how to work through those channels to make sure which one is right for you.

 19 ways to get your product out there is a lot to get through.
-However, that doesn’t mean you should all try everything at the same time.
-Not having a solid focus is a common mistake many new businesses make - they try throwing everything at the wall to see what sticks.
-However, this is often a messy process, where things fall between the cracks.
+That also doesn’t mean you should try everything at the same time.
+Not having a solid focus is a common mistake many new businesses make.

 Out of the 19 channels we listed, all you need is one channel to work for you.
 Finding that one channel then just comes down to efficient testing and measuring.

 The best way to effectively work through the channels is by using the bullseye framework.
 It’s a three-step process, where you work through all the channels to find the one(s) that work for you - that channel is the bullseye.

 The first step of this process is to go through the list and work out at least one way your business can use that channel.
 This is your ‘outer ring’.

 Everyone has biases and knowledge gaps, which causes them to dismiss opportunities early, or to focus too much on others.
 Therefore, it’s incredibly important to go through every single channel and brainstorm at least one idea for it.

 Don’t skip any.